fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 * `servername` is the name of the MSSQL server

-* `databasename` is the name of the database you want DataEngine to fetch the data from
+* `databasename` is the name of the database you want DataEngine to connect to

-* `sourcetype` is the type of data source you want DataEngine to connect to.
+* `sourcetype` is the type of data source you want DataEngine to fetch the data from.
 It is an enum of type DataBaseClass.SourceType.
 It can take the values of `TABLE`, `VIEW`, or `QUERY`.

 * `sourcename` is the name of the data source.
 If you want the DataEngine to use a table or a view as the source, provide the name of the respective table/view.
 If you want the DataEngine to use the result of a query as the source, provide the query string.

 #### Connection String

-If you want to use a method apart from the two given above, you need to provide a connection string to the DataEngine.
+If you want to use a different type of authentication apart from the two given above, you need to provide a connection string to the DataEngine.
 Refer to the code given below:

 ```

 /* create object */
 /* provide connection string from user end */
-MsSqlClass msSql = new MsSqlClass ("connectionstring", sourcetype, "sourcename")
+MsSqlClass msSql = new MsSqlClass("connectionstring", sourcetype, "sourcename")|

 ```